The Na Hoku Solitaire Collection

 Diamonds can be cut to maximize either carat weight or brilliance.
 Maximizing carat weight can result in a diamond that is cut either too deep or too shallow.
 While this results in a larger diamond, light will "leak out" of diamonds that are cut too deep or too shallow resulting in a loss of brilliance.

-Each and every round brilliant cut and princess cut diamond selected for our Na Hoku Solitaire rings must meet or exceed some of the highest standards in the diamond trade.
+Each and every round brilliant cut, princess cut and cushion cut center diamond selected for our Na Hoku Solitaire rings must meet or exceed some of the highest standards in the diamond trade.
 Because of these exacting standards, less than five-percent (5%) of all diamonds are chosen to be laser inscribed with the Na Hoku name and used in the Na Hoku Solitaire collection.

 To many, most diamonds look colorless, but the subtle differences in color result in the value and desirability of a diamond.
 The closer a diamond is to having no color, the more valuable it becomes.

-Other color grades are available on request by contacting our Customer Service department, or visiting our Na Hoku stores.
+Other color grades are available on request by contacting Na Hoku Customer Service, or by visiting our Na Hoku Store location.

 Formed in nature, diamonds may possess characteristics of crystallization which could be very minute trace minerals that are part of the crystallization process.
 These natural characteristics may appear as tiny black or white marks in the diamond called "inclusions".

-Other clarity grades are available on request by contacting our Customer Service department, or visiting our Na Hoku stores.
+Other clarity grades are available on request by contacting Na Hoku Customer Service, or by visiting a Na Hoku Store location.

 Carat weight is the unit of measure that signifies the size of the diamond by its weight and not by measurement.
 It is not a factor that denotes quality.
 Larger diamonds (heavier carat weight) are rarer and therefore more expensive than smaller diamonds.